sma/darti/article.md

 Here's an example how to use the `analyzer` package to create an interpreter for a tiny subset of Dart, inspired by the [recent Tart posting](https://www.reddit.com/r/FlutterDev/comments/1fqpizo/looking_for_advice_on_my_sideproject/).

-You can use the `analyzer` parse Dart source code and generate an AST and then "just" write an interpreter for that AST.
+You can use the `analyzer` package to parse Dart source code and to generate an AST and then "just" write an interpreter for that AST.
 Note that by default, the AST isn't type-checked.
 I also don't deal with any kind of error handling.

 Start like so: